UPDATE — Strong senior class helps lead Bob Hope to championship game - Port Arthur News

 The win advanced the squad to the semifinals, where Bob Hope again took care of business, winning Friday by a score of 69-53 over Schertz Founders.

 Bob Hope High School now plays in the championship game vs. El Paso DaVinci at 3 p.m.
-Saturday.
+Saturday at TMI Episcopal school in San Antonio.